hybridcrypto/django-betracker-repo/README.md

 ## What To Expect Next

-The first draft of the app is scheduled for 2022Q4.
+1. The first draft of the app is scheduled for 2022Q4.
+2. DFK API integration.